nyantec/narwhal/README.md

 An exception to this rule are services that should be only reachable from inside the container.
 These should be bound to `localhost` (`::1` or `127.0.0.1`).

+### Why not just filter ARP?

+One might consider sticking with `--net=bridge` and filtering out unwanted frames on the `docker0` bridge with `ebtables`, but with container virtualisation there is no reason to use a bridge in the first place.

+Platform virtualisation (where a complete operating system is run on simulated hardware) usually relies on cramming all virtual machines into one Ethernet segment to allow easy network configuration via DHCP.

+With container virtualisation like Docker things are quite different.
+Network configuration is done directly from outside the container, eliminating the need for DHCP and with it the necessity for a unified Ethernet segment.

+So why bridge everything together when we don’t need to?